Recursion is a method by which a problem gets solved through iteration.

 ) like so:

-return num + ", " + countDown(num - 1); return 2 + ", " + countDown(2 - 1); return 2 + ", " + countDown(1);
+return num + ", " + countDown(num - 1);return 2 + ", " + countDown(2 - 1);return 2 + ", " + countDown(1);

-Step 3: Execute only the recursion code
+Step 3: Execute only the recursive statement

-statement includes a recursion code (countDown(1)
+statement includes a recursive code (countDown(1)

 ) recalling the countDown